tomlurge/visionion/README.md

 We could document the details by recording a nodes uptime and calculating the bandwidth actually provided by multiplying the uptime (in percent) with the bandwidth advertized, thus adding 2 new fields to the collection.
 But it probably is sufficient to calculate the bwa "bandwidth advertized" field accordingly and be done with it.
-Because of that the following two lines were deleted from the scheme.
+Because of that the following two lines were deleted from the schema.

 	bgmed		bwp		bandwidth actually provided integer			mean		B/s bgmed		upt		uptime						integer			mean		percentage of the given span the relay was actually available